Cleaning Out Your Room

 - Any items improperly stored, either because they are not in a box, suitcase, or bin, or because they are not labeled with the summer storage labeled will be donated to charity

 - After move out, students will not be able to access the storage rooms until August move in

 In Hastings Hall, the storage room is located in Entry 1 on the fifth floor.
 For North Hall, the storage room is located in the basement.
-In the Gropius Complex, storage rooms are located in the basements of Shaw and Story Halls.
-Because HLS will be renovating Ames, Dane, and Holmes Halls during the summer of 2013, the Ames and Dane storage rooms will not be open for use.
-Gropius residents may use the Shaw or Story storage rooms, or the rooms in North and/or Hastings.
+In the Gropius Complex, storage rooms are located in the basements of Shaw, Story, Ames, and Dane Halls.
+Because HLS will be renovating North Hall during the summer of 2014, the North Hall storage room will not be open for use.
+North Hall and HLS Apartment residents may use the Gropius or Hastings storage rooms.

 You can also check out the Storage and Movers page for a list of private moving, shipping, and storage companies.

 Please note that PODS, SmartBoxes, Door-To-Door and other types of container storage cannot be used by residents of the HLS on-campus housing, as there is no place to put these containers, even for limited times.
 If you would like to use one of these services, you can request a permit for one of the curbside metered spots operated by the city of Cambridge – http://www.cambridgema.gov/traffic/RPP.cfm.

 Due to 2014 summer renovations of North Hall, graduating residents (and 1L residents participating in law review) of these three dorms will have a slightly different move out process.